 - Logic to decide upon which frame should be replaced

-If the initial frame is allocation is insufficient it may result in thrashing.
-There will be more page faults as most of the pages reside in virtual memory and excess frame allocation will result in internal fragmentation.
-Hence no of frames allocated should be accurate for optimal performance.
+If the initial frame is the allocation is insufficient, it may result in thrashing.
+There will be more page faults as most of the pages reside in virtual memory, and excess frame allocation will result in internal fragmentation.
+Hence no of the frames allocated should be accurate for optimal performance.

-Similarly if the right algorithm is not chosen it will result in too many page fault that will impact the performance.
-If a replaced page is immediately sought by CPU it will result unwanted swap out, swap in and OS will be doing unwanted work and degrade the performance.
-It’s important to choose the right algorithm that will result in less page fault.
+Similarly, if the right algorithm is not chosen, it will result in too many page fault that will impact the performance.
+If the CPU immediately seeks a replaced page, it will result in unwanted swap out, swap in and OS will be doing unwanted work and degrade the performance.
+It’s important to choose the right algorithm that will result in a fewer page fault.

 Types of Page Replacement Algorithms